gocardless/gocardless-pro-ruby/README.md

 ### Handling failures

 When an API returns an error, the client __will raise__ an error that corresponds to the type of error.
-All errors subclass `GoCardless::Error`.
+All errors subclass `GoCardlessPro::Error`.
 There are four errors that could be thrown:

-- `GoCardless::GoCardlessError`
+- `GoCardlessPro::GoCardlessError`
-- `GoCardless::InvalidApiUsageError`
+- `GoCardlessPro::InvalidApiUsageError`
-- `GoCardless::InvalidStateError`
+- `GoCardlessPro::InvalidStateError`
-- `GoCardless::ValidationError`
+- `GoCardlessPro::ValidationError`

 These errors are fully documented in the [API documentation](https://developer.gocardless.com/pro/#overview-errors).